adriangonciarz/python-course/basics/basics_exercises.md

 ```
 Add new key/value pair to the dictionary: `'city': 'London'`

 Print all keys in the dictionary.
-Make the values for `firstname, lastname and city` capitalized.
+Make the values for `first_name, last_name and city` capitalized.

 ### Exercise 3 - loops
 Having given the following arrays of data: